nmantani/FileInsight-plugins/INSTALL.md

 quicklz150_64_1_safe.dll, quicklz150_64_2_safe.dll and quicklz150_64_3_safe.dll (64 bits version)
 into "plugins\Operations\Compression" folder.

+For the "Show metadata" plugin, it requires ExifTool.
+Please download ExifTool from https://exiftool.org/ and copy exiftool(-k).exe as exiftool.exe into "plugins\Operations\Parsing" folder.

 For the "Binwalk scan" plugin, it requires binwalk Python module.
 Please get it from https://github.com/ReFirmLabs/binwalk (pip cannot be used to install binwalk)."